mikecampo/dotfiles/windows/readme.md

 * If you see jaggy fonts then about `about:config` and check the value of `gfx.font_rendering.cleartype_params.rendering_mode`.
 Mine was -1 by default.
 Setting it to 5 removed the bad font rendering.

+### Spotify
+* Spotify caches song data in `C:\Users\<user>\AppData\Local\Spotify/Data` and this path cannot be modified within the app settings.
+This is an issue if your main drive is an SSD, as you want to limit the amount of writes to it and you may not have a lot of free space.
+The simplest way I found to stop this is to change the `Data` folder's permissions (under the Security tab) and deny all properties for the user account.